-EcologyPlus is pleased to announce three upcoming events that revolve round the theme of Environmental Equity and Justice.
+EcologyPlus is pleased to participate or offer opportunities on the theme of Environmental Equity and Justice.
 These are excellent opportunities to network with other professionals involved in environmental equity and justice and also to learn about programs and career opportunities.
-Not all activities are organized by ESA or EcologyPlus partners but we will attend as a group.
+Not all activities are organized by ESA or EcologyPlus partners.

 October 28 8:30 am – 5:30 pm Environmental Justice Symposium